Pricing for AI Agents

 How to Capture Full Revenue Potential with Dynamic Models

-BCG research reports (IT buyers survey) that 40% of IT buyers cite seat reduction as their primary cost lever, making seat-based pricing increasingly difficult to defend for AI products.
+BCG research citing an Andreessen Horowitz survey reports that 40% of IT buyers cite seat reduction as their primary cost lever, making seat-based pricing increasingly difficult to defend for AI products.

 Streamlining AI Agent Identification and Deployment